 When something resonates with your truth, you will feel it in your whole body.
 In musical terms, this is called resonant frequency – like an inner bell that’s rung in response to a similar frequency in the environment.
 You might lean in, expand, feel energized, feel lighter, get brighter, get inspired, or move your body.

 On the other hand, when something isn’t resonating with your truth, your whole body experiences the opposite.
 You might lean back, feel constricted, become smaller, feel tightness, feel blocked, feel drained, feel smaller or get dimmer.

 The very first step to not letting your “how” get in the way of your truth is to begin with naming what you actually want.

 This will signal to your brain and the universe to join forces to guide you toward your next step.

 Instead of letting the mind – or the “how” – determine the direction of your truth, tap into your soul, spirit, and heart and listen to what you really want.
-Then ask your brain to do what it does best: problem solve and help you achieve your goals.
+Then ask your brain to do what it does best: problem-solve and help you achieve your goal.

 As the saying from The Alchemist goes: “And, when you want something, all the universe conspires in helping you to achieve it.

 If you found this helpful, consider sharing it.